 Transferring Property with a Quitclaim Deed

 Using a quitclaim deed to transfer property is a simple process; however, it may take longer than expected if not executed properly.
 In New Jersey, quitclaim deeds are frequently used to transfer property title without providing a warranty of title.
-This transfer method is commonly used during intra-family transfers and estate planning, and the deed will likely need to be executed in accordance with the transfer process for the property.
+This transfer method is commonly used during intra-family transfers and estate planning, and the deed will likely need to be executed in accordance with the Deed to Sell a House requirements for the property transfer process.
 Knowing the transfer process ensures a seamless execution of the transfer of ownership, thereby minimizing the chance of legal issues.

 Step-by-Step Process of Transferring Property Title